dstdev/base-cluster-docs/docs/jobs/index.md

 correct settings for number of CPUs per task, [process affinity](affinity/index.md), etc. can be tricky.
-Consequently, we recommend using the [Job Script Generator](https://my.nersc.gov/script_generator.php) to generate the correct `#SBATCH` directives, `srun` arguments, and process affinity settings for you.
+Consequently, we recommend using the [Job Script

 The job script generator will provide the correct runtime arguments for your job, but may not adequately demonstrate a way to run jobs